TORISOUP/UnityGifRecorder/README.md

 This is a library for shooting Gif videos in Unity.
 This library modifies [Moments](https://github.com/Chman/Moments) to be compatible with the latest version of Unity and adds an asynchronous API.
+（The only changes are the removal of `MinDrawer.cs` and the Demo scene from the original.）

 ![Gif](Assets/TORISOUP/UnityGifRecorder/Demo/output/TestGifRecord.gif)